Sammy Gravano: Consigliere and underboss

 At this point, the Gambinos were able to compromise the case when George Pape hid his friendship with Boško Radonjić and was empaneled as juror No. 11.
 Through Radonjić, Pape contacted Gravano and agreed to sell his vote on the jury for $60,000.
 On March 13, 1987, they acquitted Gotti and his codefendants of all charges.
-In the face of previous Mafia convictions, particularly the success of the Mafia Commission Trial, Gotti's acquittal was a major upset that further added to his reputation.
+In the face of previous Mafia convictions, particularly the success of the Commission trial, Gotti's acquittal was a major upset that further added to his reputation.
 The American media dubbed Gotti "The Teflon Don" in reference to the failure of any charges to "stick".

 With DeCicco dead, the Gambinos were left without an underboss.
 Gotti chose to fill the vacancy with Joseph Armone.

-In 1987, Joseph N. Gallo was replaced with Gravano as consigliere, and by 1990, Gravano was promoted to underboss to replace the acting underboss Frank LoCascio.
+In 1987, Gallo was replaced with Gravano as consigliere, and by 1990, Gravano was promoted to underboss to replace the acting underboss Frank "Frankie Loc" LoCascio.
 By this time, Gravano was regarded as a "rising force" in the construction industry and often mingled with executives from major construction firms and union officials at his popular Bensonhurst restaurant, Tali's.

 Gravano's success was not without a downside.
 First, his quick rise up the Gambino hierarchy attracted the attention of the FBI, and he was soon placed under surveillance.
 Second, he started to sense some jealousy from Gotti over the profitability of his legitimate business interests.
 Nevertheless, Gravano claimed to be kicking up over $2 million each year to Gotti out of his union activities alone.
 Beginning in January 1988, Gotti, against Gravano's advice, required his capos to meet with him at the Ravenite Social Club once a week.